 Certain situations may require you to take a leave of absence from your studies.

-• It will not always be possible to continue your studies immediately upon your return.
+• It may not always be possible to continue your studies immediately after the end of your leave.

 Use the following form when applying for leave: Application for a Leave of Absence.